Recruit CRM

 Say you work in retail, and you're struggling to find good candidates for your marketing team.

+You could share links to successful campaigns on your social media channels or make videos(opens in a new tab) on fun vox pops where current employees share their favorite thing about their roles.
 You could share links to successful campaigns on your social media channels or make videos on fun vox pops where current employees share their favorite thing about their roles.
+You can also create engaging social media posts(opens in a new tab) to gain audience's attention.

 But, how can you ensure that your company is capturing the attention of potential employees?